CppCXY/EmmyLuaCodeStyle/docs/format_action_EN.md

 ## Continuous assignment statement

-For consecutive assignments or local statements, when the algorithm recognizes that the code tries to align to the equal sign, it will typeset in the manner of aligning to the equal sign.
-The basic principle of identifying alignment is:
+For continuous assignment or local statements, when the algorithm recognizes that the code is trying to align to the equal sign, it will take the alignment to the equal sign layout, and the basic principles for identifying the alignment are:

-* For consecutive assignment/local/comment statements, when the equal sign of the first assignment/local statement is more than 1 space away from the element to its left, the consecutive assignment/local statement will be aligned to the equal sign.
+* Continuous assignment /local/ comment statements, when the equal sign of the arbitrary assignment /local statement is greater than 1 space away from the element to its left, the continuous assignment /local statement will align to the equal sign.
-* The definition of continuous alignment here is: no more than 2 lines between statements
+* The definition of continuous alignment here is: statements are no more than 2 lines apart
-* Alignment will be aligned to the furthest equal sign
+* Alignment uses minimal alignment

 ```lua
 local ttt  = 123 --first